haarlems/forensics/chapters/chapter-01-digital-forensics/02-evidence-acquisition&integrity/reading/README.md

 ## Evidence acquisition - Host-based
 From the hosts we usually collect disk and memory artifacts (_network captures can also be performed on a single host, but they are usually performed at the edge of a network perimeter_). <br />
-Disk artifacts include:
+Disk artifacts may include:
-- information about file system metadata (ex. $MFT file on windows)
+- **information about file system metadata**
+  - linux: inode table, ext4 journal
+  - windows: $MFT file
+- **evidence of execution**
+  - linux: syslog, systemd journal logs, `.bash_history`, `.zsh_history`
-- evidence of execution (ex.
-Prefetch files, SRUM)
+  - windows: Prefetch files, SRUM
+- **evidence of past file presence**
+  - linux: ext4 journal
-- evidence of past file presence (ex.
-USN Journal, Windows Search Index)
+  - windows: USN Journal, Windows Search Index
-- evidence of network communication (ex.
-BITS Database, packet capture)
+- **evidence of network communication**
+  - linux: `/var/log/ufw.log`, `/var/log/auth.log`
+  - windows: BITS Database
-- evidence of access (ex. shellbags)
+- **evidence of access**
+  - linux: `.bash_history`, `/var/log/auth.log`,
+  - windows: shellbags
+- **browser artifacts**
-- browser artifacts (ex. credentials, cookies, browsing history, etc)
+  - cross platform: credentials, cookies, browsing history
+  - stored in profile directories for Firefox, Chrome, etc

-Memory artifacts include memory dumps.
+Memory artifacts may include:
+- process information
+- network information
+- loaded libraries and drivers
+- handles
+- command history
+- credentials, etc

+### Disk imaging formats
+A forensic disk image is a bit-for-bit copy of a storage device, including unallocated space, deleted files, and file system metadata.<br />
+The format affects tool compatibility, storage, and what metadata is preserved.

+Common formats:
+- **[raw (dd)](https://forensics.wiki/raw_image_format/)**: uncompressed copy with no metadata
+  - readable by almost every forensic tool
+  - no built-in hash verification or case metadata
+  - file size equals the source disk size
+- **[E01](https://blog.ecapuano.com/p/mounting-e01-forensic-images-in-linux)**: proprietary format, commonly used
+  - supports compression, built-in hash verification, and embedded case metadata
+  - splits into manageable segments
+  - supported by Autopsy, FTK, and other tools
+- **[AFF (Advanced Forensic Format)](https://forensics.wiki/aff/)**: open-source alternative to E01 with similar metadata and compression capabilities
+  - less common today

+In practice, `E01` is used for most investigations for the integrity verification, compression, and metadata.<br />
+`Raw (dd)` is used when interoperability is the priority.

 ### [UAC - Unix-like Artifacts Collector](https://github.com/tclahr/uac)
 Live collection tool for Unix-like operating systems.<br />